- Home

 Overview

-The resulting Arizona Project transformed investigative journalism forever and established the principle that you can kill the reporter, but you cannot kill the story.
+Facing legal warfare, political intimidation, and the threat of violence, the Arizona Project transformed investigative journalism forever and established the principle that you can kill the reporter, but you cannot kill the story.

-The resulting Arizona Project transformed investigative journalism forever and established the principle that you can kill the reporter, but you cannot kill the story.
+Facing legal warfare, political intimidation, and the threat of violence, the Arizona Project transformed investigative journalism forever and established the principle that you can kill the reporter, but you cannot kill the story.